karan420op/shelby-video-drop/README.md

 A decentralized video upload and streaming app built on Shelby storage protocol.

-## Overview
+## Features

-shelby-video-drop lets users upload videos directly to the Shelby network and share a permanent, decentralized link.
-No centralized servers, no takedowns.
+- Upload videos directly to Shelby — no centralized servers
+- Stream videos from anywhere using a blob ID
+- Supports MP4, MOV, AVI, MKV formats
+- Chunked uploads for large files
+- Aptos wallet authentication
+- Permanent storage with erasure coding

+## Why Shelby?

+Traditional video platforms can delete or restrict your content.
+With Shelby, your video lives on a decentralized network.
+Nobody can take it down.

 ## How it works

+1. Connect your Petra wallet
-1. User selects a video file
+2. Select a video file
-2. File is chunked and uploaded to Shelby via the TypeScript SDK
+3. File is chunked and uploaded to Shelby via the TypeScript SDK
-3. A blob ID is returned and stored on Aptos
+4. A blob ID is returned and stored on Aptos
-4. Anyone with the blob ID can stream the video directly from Shelby
+5. Share the blob ID — anyone can stream your video directly from Shelby

-## Stack

-- Shelby TypeScript SDK
-- Aptos TypeScript SDK
-- Next.js frontend
-- Petra wallet integration

 ## Project Structure

 shelby-video-drop/
 ├── src/
-│   ├── upload.ts
+│   ├── upload.ts      # handles video uploads to Shelby
-│   ├── stream.ts
+│   ├── stream.ts      # reads and streams blobs from Shelby
-│   └── config.ts
+│   └── config.ts      # configuration and constants
 ├── index.ts
+├── package.json
-└── package.json
+└── tsconfig.json

-## Status
+## Roadmap

-Work in progress — testnet only.
+- [x] Core upload logic
+- [x] Blob streaming
+- [x] Config and environment setup
+- [ ] Frontend upload UI
+- [ ] Drag and drop support
+- [ ] Video preview player
+- [ ] Wallet connect integration
+- [ ] Mainnet support

 ## Setup